SaluteKevin/AQkid/Design/use-cases.md

 #### Seeding

-The following queries create required tables then initializes them with demo records.
+The following queries initializes tables with demo records.

 ##### Tables